-The “D” word – debt!
-It strikes fear into the heart of most consumers and business owners.
-But all debt is not created equal.
+The word debt strikes fear into the heart of most consumers and business owners.
+But all types of debt are not created equal.
 Taking on debt can help your small business grow.

 If you’re pouring your heart and soul into your small business and are ready to expand, review our advice to prepare for getting your first business loan.